About Bledsoe County

 Elections & Voter Records

-Elections in Bledsoe County, Tennessee, are administered by the Bledsoe County Election Commission, which operates under the authority of the Tennessee Coordinator of Elections.
-The Election Commission office is located at the Bledsoe County Courthouse, 7 Court Square, Pikeville, TN 37367.
-The commission can be reached at (423) 447-2823 for voter registration inquiries, polling place information, and absentee ballot requests.
+Elections in Bledsoe County, Tennessee, are administered by Bledsoe County Election Commission, which operates under the authority of the Tennessee Coordinator of Elections.
+The Election Commission office is located at Bledsoe County Courthouse, 7 Court Square, Pikeville, TN 37367.
+The commission can be contacted through the office’s website. voter registration inquiries, polling place information, and absentee ballot requests.

 - Tennessee law requires voters to register at least 30 days before an election to be eligible to vote in that election (Tennessee Code Annotated § 2-2-115).